Designing Discontinuities: Introduction

 Why should time zone boundaries have an impact on societal outcomes?
 Time zone systems along with globalized social systems led to uniform start times of school, work, and sleep, which may dictate wake-up times not aligned with the sun \cite{hamermesh2008cues}.
 Such schedules can disrupt human circadian rhythms and have consequences on health and productivity \cite{cappuccio2010sleep}.

 The timing of natural light at a given location is determined by time zone borders, which has direct effects on the sleep-wake cycle.
 At locations on the eastern (right) side of a time zone border, the sun sets an hour later than in nearby locations on the opposite side of the border.
 By exploiting the discontinuity in the timing of natural light at time zone boundaries, \cite{Giuntella_2019} found that an extra hour of natural light in the evening reduces sleep duration by approximately 20 minutes.
 Similarly, \cite{jagnani2018poor} found later sunset reduces a child's sleep time, which in turn affected educational outcomes \cite{jagnani2018poor}.
 Likewise, there have been findings of impacts on productivity and earnings: notably, causal inference shows a one-hour increase in location-average weekly sleep increases earnings by $1.1$\% in the short run and $5$\% in the long run \cite{gibson2018time}.
+There are numerous other examples of regression discontinuity designs on the basis of time zone boundaries, e.g.\ \cite{SchaferH2020, HeisselN2018, HolbeinSD2019, Freed2023, Ali2023}.

 Not only do time zone boundaries influence sleep, but also increased exposure to sunlight increases the misalignment between social time and internal circadian timing.
 Disruption in circadian rhythm was found to increase various health risks for specific cancers \cite{gu2017longitude}.
 These results imply sunset time, as linked to geographic location, may contribute in other ways to health and wellbeing.